Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Coideal subalgebras and categorification theorems

 \subsection{Quantum groups}

+Our next goal is to introduce certain quantum symmetric pairs that is coideals of quantum groups.
+From now we work over the ground field $\mQ(q)$ of rational functions.
 The following constructions fall again into two families, the even/half-integer family and the odd/integer family.
-To be able to treat these cases simultaneously as much as possible we introduce the following indexing sets:
+To be able to treat these cases simultaneously as much as possible we introduce the following indexing sets: \abovedisplayskip0.3em \belowdisplayskip0.3em